ASTex-ICube/semiproctex/README.md

 For this, we provide code required to produce procedural binary structures from files of PPTBF parameters.
 For instance, in the supplemental material #2, the directory : "Supplemental2\images\Matching_structures\cells\111357_seg_scrop" contains the original image "111357_seg_scrop.jpg", and we provide a parameter file "111357_seg_scrop_pptbf_params.txt" from which our PPTBF procedural model have generated images "111357_seg_scrop_pptbf.jpg" and its thresholded version "111357_seg_scrop_pptbf_binary.jpg" (that looks like the original image).
 The goal of our code and binaries is to replicate all files "xxx_pptbf.jpg" and "xxx_pptbf_binary.jpg" from parameter files "xxx_pptbf_params.txt" to looks like original images "xxx.jpg".

-In the fugure 11, you can find the following replicated images:
+In the figure 11, you can find the following replicated images:

 LEFT COLUMN (top to bottom):
 - 20181215_153153_seg_scrop_pptbf_binary.png